Canada–United States softwood lumber dispute: Softwood Lumber Agreement

 In April 2006, the United States and Canada announced that they had reached a tentative settlement to end the dispute.
-The Softwood Lumber Agreement (SLA), which this became known as, went into full effect in October 2006.
+The settlement, known as the Softwood Lumber Agreement (SLA), went into full effect in October 2006.
 The conditions stated that the period for this agreement would last anywhere between seven and nine years.
 Both countries, in 2012, approved a two-year extension.
 Under the preliminary terms, the United States would lift countervailing and anti-dumping duties provided lumber prices continue to stay above a certain range.
 Below the specified range, a mixed export tax and quota regime would be implemented on imports of Canadian lumber.
 On Canada's part, the nation agreed to enforce regulations, such as in the form of taxes on lumber exports headed to the U.S. The provincial governments of Canada, specifically, were encouraged to make changes to their pricing systems.
 Such changes would allow for a non-subsidizing system.
 As a part of the deal, more than $5 billion in duty deposits collected would be returned.
 The SLA establishes a dispute settlement mechanism based around the London Court of International Arbitration (LCIA), a nongovernmental institution.
 Either country may initiate dispute settlement of matters arising under the SLA or implementation thereof.
 Hearings are to be open to the public, as are pleadings and other documents.
 The agreement states that hearings are to be held in either the United States or Canada (the venue is selected by the arbitration tribunal).
 The SLA also provides that decisions of an arbitration panel are binding on the two parties.

 Lumber I

 The beginnings of the softwood lumber dispute, commonly referred to as Lumber I, were in 1982, when the U.S. lumber industry petitioned the U.S. Department of Commerce (DoC) to impose a countervailing duty.
-Ultimately, the DoC found that Canada's stumpage system was not specific to any single industry and thus not countervailable.
+Ultimately, the DoC found that Canada's stumpage system was not specific to any single industry and thus not countervail-able.
 While the DoC made this claim, the United States International Trade Commission (USITC) believed that these Canadian imports did in fact hinder U.S. producers.
 The U.S. lumber industry chose not to appeal.